 To edit or delete a user, select a username listed in the Users.
 Selected user information appears on the right side of the page.
 To update the user information, change the fields as desired and click the Save button.
+You can also change a user's password or delete the user account.
+To change the user's password, click the Change Password button.
 To delete the user from the system, click the Delete button.
+Note that changing the password of a user and deleting the user account both require you to enter your own password.